Kuljeet90/Dom_5-Project/README.md

 # Dom_5-Project
-this is the project where i can upload some Document Object Model Projects
+this is the project where i can uploaded some Document Object Model Projects(DOM)  of javascript